 The final task involves a maze.
 The second season of “Code Lyoko” also had a dangerous maze known as “Sector V.” Aelita (the main protagonist) is kinda similar to Harry in terms of a tragic past.
 Both Harry & Aelita are inspired by Superman.

 The Ending sets up the next chapter known as, The Order Of The Phoenix.

 Fake: Remember what I said about Michael Gambon acting like Cookie Monster singing “MacArthur Park?”
 He shouts at Harry if he enlisted for The Tri Wizard Tournament.
 In the book, Dumbledore questioned Harry in a soft spoken tone.
 Unlike the book, he shouts at him as if he’s auditioning as the lead singer of Mastodon.
 Damn you Alfonzo Cuaron!
 I will never forgive you!

 I swear to god fellow Potter fans, I’m not making this up.
 A dance lesson is added to the film.
 It was never written in the book.
-I didn’t think it was necessary for McGonagall like she’s Will Smith in “Hitch.”
+I didn’t think it was necessary for McGonagall trying to be like Will Smith in “Hitch.”
 To put salt in the wound, some of the students (also the teachers) dance at the ball.
 It gets worse, a punk rock band shows up randomly.
 In the last Potter movies, we saw Harry’s parents murdered, big ass spiders, a giant snake, soul sucking dementors.
-What do we get to up the ante?
+What do we get to crank up the ante?
 A pointless dance lesson leading up to a ballroom.
 EGADS!
 This predates stupid dance scenes from “Spider-Man 3” and “Fantastic Four: Rise Of The Silver Surfer!”
 Poorly Written Random Dance Numbers irritate me!